mkner/basic-pid/docs/interface.rst

     Returns tuple form of the components of the PID equation *since last evaluation* that was initiated by calling **getPid(...)** or an equivalent.

+    By retrieving the updated components of the output of the PID equation can be assembled manually in standard form as follows

+    **p = Kp*P + Ki*I + Kd*D**

+    or customized to any other form or variation as required for the control application

     :param: signal_ref - reference signal value
     :param: signal  - current measured signal value returned by process
     :return: components of PID equation evaluation (Kp P, Ki, I, Kd, D)